Are You Covered?

 In the event of a claim, you must email Uber notifying them of the claim and answer the questions they require.
 They will then send the accident log to Intact.

 Intact is the only company that covers Uber.
-All other companies may not cover you in the event of a loss.
-If you disclose your commercial activities to your current provider, they may either cancel your policy or create a commercial policy which will be very expensive.
+All other companies may not cover you in the event of a loss while logged in if you have not made it know you are an Uber driver.
+If you disclose your commercial activities to your current provider, they may cancel your policy.

 If you do not disclose that you drive Uber to your company, they will likely reject any claim that occurs and possibly cancel you for misrepresentation (your next insurance policy will be very expensive with this on your record).

-Contact your local insurance broker.
-They will quote you and facilitate the process.
+Intact only works through licensed insurance brokers.
+Contact your local insurance broker and they will quote you and facilitate the process.